Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

 As mentioned earlier, the methods of \cite{Va12} work in a rather general b-setting, including generalizations of `static' asymptotically de Sitter spaces.
-Kerr-de Sitter space, described from this perspective in \cite[Section~6]{Va12}, can be thought of as such a generalization.
+Kerr-de Sitter space, described from this perspective in \cite[\S6]{Va12}, can be thought of as such a generalization.
 In particular, it still carries a Lorentzian b-metric, but with a somewhat more complicated structure, of which the only important part for us is that it has trapped rays.
 More concretely, it is best to consider the bicharacteristic flow in the b-cosphere bundle (projections of null-bicharacteristics being just the null-geodesics), $\Sb^*M$, quotienting out by the $\RR^+$-action on the fibers of $\Tb^*M\setminus o$.
-On the `static' asymptotically de Sitter space each half of the spherical b-conormal bundle\footnote{The b-conormal bundle $\Nb^*Y$ of a boundary submanifold $Y$ of a manifold with boundary $M$ is the subbundle of $\Tb^*_YM$ whose fiber over $p\in Y\subset \pa M=X$ is the annihilator of vector fields on $M$ tangent to $Y$ and $X$.
-In local coordinates $(\tau,y,z)$, where $Y$ is defined by $z=0$ in $X$, these vector fields are smooth linear combinations of $\tau\pa_{\tau}$, $\pa_{y_j}$, $z_j\pa_{z_k}$, $\tau\pa_{z_k}$, whose span in $\Tb_p M$ is that of $\tau\pa_{\tau}$ and $\pa_{y_j}$, and thus the fiber of the b-conormal bundle is spanned by the $dz_j$, i.e.\ has the same dimension as the codimension of $Y$ in $X$ (and {\em not} that in $M$, corresponding to $\frac{d\tau}{\tau}$ not annihilating $\tau\pa_\tau$).
-The spherical b-conormal bundle is the quotient of $\Nb^*Y\setminus o$ by the $\RR^+$-action; it is a submanifold of $\Sb^*M$.} $\SNb^*Y$ consists of (a family of) saddle points of the null-bicharacteristic flow (these are called {\em radial sets}, the stable/unstable directions are normal to $\SNb^*Y$ itself), with one of the stable and unstable manifolds being the conormal bundle of the lifted light cone (which plays the role of the {\em event horizon} in black hole settings), and the other being the characteristic set within the boundary $X$ (so within the boundary, the radial sets $\SNb^*Y$, are actually sources or sinks).
+On the `static' asymptotically de Sitter space each half of the spherical b-conormal bundle $\SNb^*Y$ consists of (a family of) saddle points of the null-bicharacteristic flow (these are called {\em radial sets}, the stable/unstable directions are normal to $\SNb^*Y$ itself), with one of the stable and unstable manifolds being the conormal bundle of the lifted light cone (which plays the role of the {\em event horizon} in black hole settings), and the other being the characteristic set within the boundary $X$ (so within the boundary, the radial sets $\SNb^*Y$, are actually sources or sinks).
 Then on asymptotically de Sitter spaces all null-bicharacteristics over $\overline{M_+}\setminus X$ either leave $\Omega$ in finite time or (if they lie on the conormal bundle of the event horizon) tend to $\SNb^*Y$ as the parameter goes to $\pm\infty$, with each bicharacteristic tending to $\SNb^*Y$ in at most one direction.
 The main difference for Kerr-de Sitter space is that there are null-bicharacteristics which do not leave $\overline{M_+}\setminus X$ and do not tend to $\SNb^*Y$.
 On de Sitter-Schwarzschild space (non-rotating black holes) these future trapped rays project to a sphere, called the photon sphere, times $[0,\delta)_\tau$; on general Kerr-de Sitter space the trapped set deforms, but is still {\em normally hyperbolic}, a setting studied by Wunsch and Zworski in \cite{Wu11} and by Dyatlov in \cite{Dy13}.